qkfang/azure-ai-lab/docs/02-Azure-AI-Services/0-Getting-Started.md

 Follow the steps below to set up the lab environment using GitHub Codespaces:

-1. Create a GitHub Account ff you don't have a one, you can create one [here](https://github.com/join).
+1. Create a GitHub Account if you don't have one already, you can join [here](https://github.com/join).

 2. Navigate to the [Azure AI Lab](https://github.com/qkfang/azure-ai-lab) repository in browser.
 Click on the green `Code` button and select `Codespaces` tab.
 If you don't see this option, ensure you have logged into your account in browser.